 |On This Page:|

 Current ITIN application processing time by the IRS is approximately 10 - 12 weeks.
-Do not submit your ITIN application along with your tax return.
+If you need to submit your ITIN application along with your tax return, please see an I-Center advisor.

 Effective October 2, 2012, the Internal Revenue Service (IRS) has outlined a special process for Individual Taxpayer Identification Numbers (ITINs) applications of students in F and J status and J2 dependents.
 This process was in response to an announcement the IRS made in June that required ITIN applicants to submit original documentation (e.g. passport) or “certified copies of these documents from the issuing agency [from their home country]” as part of the application.